timelessnesses/ruts-science-sols/README.md

 ## What is this repository means?

 This repository serves as a way to learn how to solve these problems.
 (In Rust, C and Python)
+Made by Rukchad Wongprayoon from Thung Song School